-- 1. Prepare a proposal using that program's instructions. - Review the Office of Polar Programs web site for U.S. Antarctic Program field capabilities.
-Feel free to discuss your intended Antarctic fieldwork with a program officer in the Office of Polar Programs. - Define Antarctic fieldwork using U.S. Antarctic Program Operational Requirements Worksheets; see Section V.A. of NSF's Antarctic Research program solicitation. - 4.
-Attach the worksheets to the proposal as instructed. - 5.
-Submit the proposal. - E-mail Jessie L. Crain, Research Support Manager, Office of Polar Programs (jlcrain@nsf.gov), giving proposal number and title.
+- Discuss your ideas with the cognizant program officer for the other program and ask that the program officer to contact Jessie Crain, Antarctic Research Support Manager in the Division of Polar Programs. - 2.
+Prepare a proposal using that program's instructions. - 3.
+Review the Division of Polar Programs web site for U.S. Antarctic Program field capabilities.
+Feel free to discuss your intended Antarctic fieldwork with a program officer in the Division of Polar Programs. - Define Antarctic fieldwork following guidance for research proposals to the U.S. Antarctic Program; see Section V.A. of NSF's Antarctic Research program solicitation. - 5.
+Submit the proposal. - E-mail Jessie L. Crain, Research Support Manager, Division of Polar Programs (jlcrain@nsf.gov), giving proposal number and title.
 State in the e-mail that the proposal involves fieldwork in the U.S. Antarctic Program.
+Ensure that the cognizant program officer for the program receiving the proposal is copied on the message.